Skip to Content

 With our first child, we didn’t go on as many outdoor adventures.
 We thought roughing it might be too much of a challenge and were worried about issues like diapers and naps and logistics.
 But like all parents, we lived and learned with our second child.
 We were ready to explore the great outdoors more regularly by the time our son came along.

-My son is 4 now, so we have just finished up the toddler stage.
-We have hiked with him in a wide variety of places, from the deserts of Arizona to the volcanoes of Oregon and from the redwoods of California to the vistas of the Smoky Mountains.
+Before my son finished the toddler and preschooler years, we hiked with him in a wide variety of places.
+These included the deserts of Arizona, the volcanoes of Oregon, the redwoods and granite monoliths of California, and the vistas of the Smoky Mountains.
 As a result, we have a lot of travel tips and lessons learned about hiking with toddlers from the other side.
 Time to share them before our toddler travel years become a distant memory!

 So without further ado, here are my family’s best tips and tricks for hiking with toddlers.